The Leadership Project

 Program Objectives:

-• Lead their peers as models of servant leadership
+• Lead their peers as shining examples of servant leadership.

 Expectations:

-• Attend youth at least 3 times a month
+• Participate in youth activities at least three times per month.

-• Serve in at least one area of the Youth Network on Tuesday Nights (ie. welcome team, worship team, media, sound etc.)
+• Serve in at least one capacity within the Youth Network on Tuesday Nights.
+This could involve roles like being part of the welcome team, contributing to the worship team, handling media or sound, and more.

 *If one or more of these expectations cannot be met due to full schedules please talk with Rebeca.